 "Home" I came to feel, was the natural progre

 ssion of "Apotheosis".

-Not just someone who naturally feels and does good, but someone who can unpack the generating function of that happiness into a context.
+Not just someone who naturally feels good, but someone who can unpack the generating function of that happiness into a context.
 Someone who can shape their environment such as to render natural all they want to do and be.
-Not just rational, kind, and conscientious people, but builders of rational, kind, and conscientious context.
+Not just rational, kind, and conscientious people, but builders of rational, kind, and conscientious contexts.